 The sensational seasonal fish menu changes daily, but usually includes sea bass, monkfish, and heavenly scallops.
 Many of the dishes are cooked over the charcoal fire in the restaurant, making for simple but beautifully prepared meals.

-This year, the Seahorse saw the addition of a new wine bar annex, where you can head after your meal to continue the evening.
+After your meal, we highly suggest that you continue your evening in the wine bar annex.
 The super-sophisticated Joe’s Bar is featured in our blog post, ‘3 stylish Dartmouth wine bars’.

 South Devon is one of the most beautiful areas in the country.
 Every time I go away on holiday I love it, but I can’t wait to get back.

 You may have seen Mitch on TV shows such as Channel 4’s Sunday Brunch or his television series, ‘Mitch and Matt’s Big Fish’ on UKTV Food, amongst other shows.

 They are now offering a new venture ‘The Seahorse Al Mare’ where you can enjoy a casual beach vibe.